ObeoNetwork/GraphicalServerProtocol/specification.md

   /**
    * The kind of the action.
    */
-  public readonly kind = 'changeBoundsOperation';
+  public readonly kind = 'changeBounds';

   /**
    * The new bounds of an element.